Crown-Commercial-Service/gds_metrics_python/README.md

 When running on PaaS, citizens won’t see your metrics in production as this endpoint is automatically protected with authentication.

-The PaaS documentation has information on how you can [deploy a basic Python app][].
 You can also read the official Cloud Foundry guide which has detailed information on [deploying Python apps][].

 ## Optional configuration